Back to Outer Coast Calendar Home

-I'm working on new art, and putting in a lot of time with the Sitka Maritime Heritage Society to restore a WWII boat shop as a maritime museum and working boat shop.That website is www.sitkamaritime.org I'm also working on getting more art into Sitka schools.
+I'm working on new art, and putting in a lot of time with the Sitka Maritime Heritage Society to restore a WWII boat shop as a maritime museum and working boat shop.That website is www.sitkamaritime.org

 And, getting way into the history of our little town.
 I have a blog at www.sitkaartblog.wordpress.com.
 I am currently working on a book about Sheldon Jackson School and College, supported by a 2014 Rasmuson Foundation Individual Artist Award.
 Over the past few years Alice Smith and I have interviewed many former students and staff from this fascinating institution, and I am working on getting those out into the world.

 I also have a husband, Eric Dow, a girl, and a boy.

 Kruzof shipwreck May '10, the look I get when I make fun of the girl, in 2012, and the boy - yes it's as chilly as it looks - at Shelikof, July 2011.